Financial Communication

 Members deserve:

-Assurances that safeguards are in place
+Assurances that safeguards are in place and meet current security standards

 A clear protocol to prevent this from ever happening again